erantanen/my_blog/content/AdminStuff/bash_example.rst

     * Test it out!

-In trouble shooting I need a quick way to visualize some data so wrote a couple of quick and dirty bash scripts.
+In troubleshooting I needed a quick way to visualize some data scraping, so wrote a couple of quick and dirty bash scripts.
 Going to add more as time goes on, will be a mini-repo along with an explain how/what is going on with each script.

 The first one will grab a directory to read, and then out-puts size k/m/g/t along with complete path.